 RS: What encouraged you to keep running as a woman athlete?

-Jamie: The sense of satisfaction and high of crossing every finish line.
-The camaraderie and friendships formed over the common interest for sport/running.
-It is also always uplifting to see more women being more active and taking part in sports and races.
+Jamie: The sense of satisfaction and the high of crossing every finish line.
+The camaraderie and friendships formed over a common interest in sports and running.
+It is also always uplifting to see more women being active and taking part in sports and races.
 Besides, why let guys have all the fun when we women can have it too?

 RS: From your experience, what advice would you give other women looking to train at a high level?